jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "Ye wrote me ye had resigned your charge."

 "Resigned!
-Did you ever hear of the grand bounce?" <p class="pagenum">Begin page 169</p> said Mr. Clare drolly.
+Did you ever hear of the grand bounce?" <hr><p class="pagenum">Page 169</p> said Mr. Clare drolly.
 "Because that's what I got for preaching Socialism."

 "Mother of Moses!
 Tell us about that."